Adityanshu45/Wanderlust/README.md

 Wanderlust is designed for **property owners and travelers**.
 Owners can list their homes with descriptions and images, while users can explore stays, view property details, and leave reviews.

-It aims to provide a smooth browsing experience similar to Airbnb, with a modern and responsive UI.
+It aims to provide a smooth browsing experience , with a modern and responsive UI.

 ---